 -- Bernie Kuntz 2016

-( culture / humor / transportation ) This is too funny not to share.
+( culture / humor ) This is too funny not to share.
 See German man's car found 20 years after he lost it in parking garage.

-( culture / writing / blog / internet ) Check out my Patreon page.
+( culture / writing / blog / friendsnews ) Check out my Patreon page.
 Patrons get free stuff!

 Well, not technically free since you do have to pay at least $1 to get anything.

-( culture / sports ) I thought I'd watch some sports while folding clothes (making up for my complete lack of doing chores yesterday).
+( culture / writing / blog ) I thought I'd watch some sports while folding clothes (making up for my complete lack of doing chores yesterday).
 My choices were NBA basketball (where travelling is only called after 6 or 7 steps), bull riding (where I just feel sorry for the bulls), or a dog show (where I just couldn't care less).
-My sister Lucy would be in TV heaven, but I had t ... read more
+My sister Lucy would be in TV heaven, but... read more

 ( culture / humor / jokes ) Joke we heard Lee Child telling (though we're fairly sure he's not the author)...

-( culture / sports / soccer ) Trying to decide which English Premier League team I should consider "my team."
+( culture / sports / soccer ) Trying to decide which English Premier League team I should consider my team.
 Very important.
-Leaning toward either Liverpool FC (because I always liked the Beatles) or Plymouth Argyle Football Club (because my first car was a Plymouth, and I always l ... read more
+Leaning toward either Liverpool FC (because I always liked the Beatles) or Plymouth Argyle Football Club (because my first car was a Plymouth, and I always lik... read more

-( culture / humor ) Me (joking, the other day): I'm out of toothpaste!
+( culture / humor / blog ) Me (joking, the other day): I'm out of toothpaste!
 Whaddaya gonna do about it?